pipalacademy/pipal.in/templates/_courses/generators.md

   Generators Inside Out

 brief:
-  A hands-on workshop that provides in-depth introduction to generators in Python.
+  A hands-on course that provides in-depth introduction to generators in Python.

 description: |
   This is a hands-on workshop that provides in-depth introduction to generators in Python.